 1. Overall, do you feel you need stronger boundaries?
+2 Did you struggle to maintain the houndaries at all?
+If so, in which instances?
 2. Did you struggle to maintain the boundaries at all?
 If so, in which instances?
 3. Was there any person (or people) in particular who made it more challenging to set boundaries?
-List them here:

-4. If so, what do you need to do in the particular relationship(s)?
+List them here: 4.
+If so, what do you need to do in the particular relationship(s)?
 5. Any other thoughts?

-Boundaries: You Have Rights! (cont.)